-In EngSci, you’ll share at least 23 courses with all your peers in the foundation years.
-You’ll be in the same lectures as at least half the class, and will share tutorials with about 30 classmates, making it very easy to make friends in EngSci.
-You can form your own teams and study groups, or simply talk to someone new on the way to/from class.
+In Years 1 & 2 EngSci, you’ll share 23 courses with your peers.
+You’ll be in the same lectures as at least half the class, and will share tutorials with about 30 classmates, making it easy to meet people.
+You can form your own teams and study groups or simply talk to someone new on the way to/from class.
 Remember, it’s up to you to reach out to people and start a conversation!

 You can always find a vibrant EngSci community outside of class.
 Want to build a real satellite, star in a comedy review, play in a jazz band, or race a solar car across Australia?
 We’ve got clubs for that and much more!
-EngScis are very involved in extracurriculars, allowing you to easily find classmates and other engineers in all sorts of design teams and Skule™ affiliated clubs.
-Also, there are many clubs open to all U of T students.
-It’s easy to start a conversation at a team/club, because everyone has a shared interest.
-Weekends or breaks are great opportunities to catch up with your friends from high school or outside the U of T community.
+EngScis are very involved in extracurriculars, so you can easily find classmates and other engineers in all sorts of design teams and Skule™ affiliated clubs.
+There are many clubs open to all U of T students.
+It’s easy to start a conversation at a team/club because everyone has a shared interest.
+Weekends or breaks are great for catching up with your friends from high school or outside the U of T community.

-The EngSci Common Room is a student lounge open exclusively to EngScis!
-Here you can find EngScis across all years eating lunch, playing games (such as Super Smash Bros., foosball, and more), chatting, or studying.
-This is a super comfortable space for you to reach out to your classmates and upper-years, and immerse yourself in the EngSci community.
+The EngSci Common Room is a student lounge just for EngSci.
+EngScis from all years eat lunch, play video games such as Super Smash Bros., play foosball, chatt, or study here.
+This is a super comfortable space for you to immerse yourself in the EngSci community.
 Tip: if you’re nervous about talking to upper-years, a good conversation starter is to just ask them about their experiences in first-year courses.
 Upper-years don’t bite, we promise!

 EngSci Club hosts large annual events such as the EngSci Dinner Dance and Nocturne Talent Show, in addition to frequent, smaller get-togethers.
-These events are great places to spend quality time with friends and make new ones!
+These events are fun ways to spend quality time with friends and make new ones!
 Make sure to follow @engsciclub on Instagram to stay updated regarding special events.

-One of the easiest ways to make new friends is to just go through life normally and talk to people!
+One of the easiest ways to make new friends is to just go through life normally and talk to people.
 If you’ll be living at a student residence, we strongly encourage you to chat with people in the dining hall, in the gym, or even the elevator.
-You never know who you’ll meet; they might share a certain background or hobby with you, and this can catalyze the formation of connections.
-If you’ve become acquainted with someone, feel free to greet them if you see them somewhere, even if it’s as simple as a: “Hey, what’s up?”
+You never know who you’ll meet.

 Upper-Year Insights